PortugalOfficial Name: Portuguese Republic

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in Portugal, you may encounter road conditions that differ significantly from those in the United States.
+TRAFFIC SAFETY AND ROAD CONDITIONS: Road conditions in Portugal can differ significantly from those in the United States.

 While Portugal has significantly expanded its motorway network with well-constructed roads, leading to a resulting decrease in accidents and fatalities, its road-accident fatality rate is still higher than the EU average, according to Eurostat.
 You should use caution, as aggressive driving habits and high speeds pose special hazards.
 Use appropriate care and caution while on the roadways, practice safe driving habits, and adhere to the applicable speed limits.

 Fines for traffic offenses are substantial in Portugal.
 Speeding, driving under the influence of alcohol or drugs, and the use of mobile phones while driving are heavily penalized.
 Use of seatbelts is mandatory for drivers and passengers.
-Small children must be in child safety seats with the seatbelts fastened in the back of your car.
+Small children must be in child safety seats in the rear seat with the seatbelts fastened..

 When in a vehicle accident, Portuguese law requires you to leave your vehicle where it is and immediately notify the police.
 Other safety precautions are necessary – please refer to local laws.
 The police in continental Portugal have the authority to fine on-the-spot and most of their vehicles have portable ATM machines to facilitate immediate payment.